top of page

 Biography

-As a global citizen and a young intellect focusing on sonic contestation, I maintain one belief: music and (ethno)musicology come with a social obligation.
-Being born and raised in Hong Kong, my city's 2014 Umbrella Movement was a turning point that reoriented my life from becoming a fledgling singer-songwriter (winner of the Best Music Video Award from Sony Music Entertainment Hong Kong in 2013) to a junior music/sound scholar working on protest sounds.
-I graduated from an M.Phil. in musicology at the University of Hong Kong (HKU) with a thesis entitled "Sound and Nonviolence: Music as Political Action in Hong Kong" (2017).
-That metamorphosis has evolved into my academic and personal mission—to be a candid sound scholar and being.
-In addition to my ongoing intermedial productions and research on power dynamics in (un)sounding social spheres, I am rebuilding my interests as a scholar/performer, concentrating on Sinophone/East Asian R&B and pop music and Cantopop.
+Being born and raised in Hong Kong, the city's 2014 Umbrella Movement was a turning point that reoriented Dr. Lai’s life from becoming a fledgling singer-songwriter (winner of the Best Music Video Award from Sony Music Entertainment Hong Kong in 2013) to a junior music and sound scholar working on protest sounds.
+She graduated from an M.Phil. in musicology at the University of Hong Kong (HKU) with a thesis entitled "Sound and Nonviolence: Music as Political Action in Hong Kong" (2017).
+That metamorphosis has evolved into Dr. Lai’s academic and personal mission—to be a candid sound scholar and being.
+In addition to her ongoing intermedial productions and research on power dynamics in (un)sounding social spheres, Dr. Lai is rebuilding her interests as a scholar-performer, concentrating on Sinophone and East Asian R&B and pop music and Cantopop.

 Education